ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Danny Ryan**: We'll go the experiment round with one and learn some things.

-**Diederik Loerakker**: We are Fuzzing v0.8.0 and Go excludes post-spec is almost up-to-date now, pySpec already is.
-It's really up to the hosts, as the first clients, to also be on the same spec version.
-Ain't gonna start so soon.
+**Diederik Loerakker**: We are Fuzzing v0.8.0 and Go executable spec is almost up-to-date now, pySpec already is.

 **Jacek Sieka**: About the Fuzzing, how do you drive it?
 Like how is the Fuzzing driven, what is the input?